-The text should be organised as follows:
+The text should be organized as follows:

 Title page (first page).
 The title page should include a brief and descriptive title of the article (no abbreviations allowed), the first name and surname(s) of the author(s) (but no qualifications), and the name and location of the establishment where the research was carried out (in English).
 The name, address, telephone and fax numbers and the e-mail address of the corresponding author should be typed at the bottom of the title page.
-If the manuscript was presented at a meeting, the meeting name, venue, and the date on which it was read should be indicated; also indicate if you have submitted an Abstract of this manuscript for the EACTS annual meeting and whether it has been accepted (if known).
+If the manuscript was presented at a meeting, the meeting name, venue, and the date on which it was (or will be) read should be indicated; also indicate if you have submitted an Abstract of this manuscript for the EACTS or ESTS annual meeting and whether it has been accepted (if known).
 An exact word count of the abstract and of the text, excluding figures, tables and references, should be given.
 All sources of funding for the work should be acknowledged in a footnote.

 Abstract and keywords.
 The second page of the manuscript should contain the Abstract, which should be comprehensible to readers before they have read the paper.
 Reference citations must be avoided.
 The abstract should be factual and free of abbreviations except for SI units of measurement.
 A structured abstract must have four sections: (1) Objectives: should describe the problem addressed in the study and its purpose.
 (2) Methods: should explain how the study was performed (basic procedures with study materials and observational and analytical methods).
 (3) Results: should describe the main findings with specific data and their statistical significance, if possible.
 (4) Conclusions: should contain the main conclusion of the study.

 Following the abstract, 3-6 key words should be given for subject indexing.
-They should be taken from Index Medicus or composed on similar lines.

 Introduction: should state the purpose of the investigation and give a short review of pertinent literature.